dimiphoton/dimiphoton.github.io/_projects/project_test.md

 ---
+layout: project
-title: "My Awesome Project"
+title: "project_test"
 excerpt: "A brief description of the project"
-header: header
+header: "header"
+categories: [projects]
+tags: [example, project]
 ---

 Your project description goes here.
 You can use **Markdown** formatting.